Home Gym vs Gym Membership: UK Cost Analysis

 You train early or late: 5am workout?
 11pm session?
 Your home gym is always open.
 No waiting for equipment, no rush to beat closing time.

-You value consistency: The biggest predictor of results isn't the perfect programme—it's showing up.
+You value consistency: The biggest predictor of results isn't the perfect programme.
+It's showing up.
 When the gym is 10 steps away, you show up more.

 You have space: A 2m x 2m corner handles 90% of training.
 A single-car garage handles everything.